Published online Dec 14, 2017. doi: 10.3748/wjg.v23.i46.8169

 Published online: December 14, 2017

-To explore the pharmacokinetics and pharmacodynamics of Shengjiang decoction (SJD) in rats with acute pancreatitis (AP) for protecting against multiple organ injury.
+This study aimed to explore the pharmacokinetics and pharmacodynamics of SJD in rats with AP for protecting against multiple organ injury.

-The MG + SJD displayed significantly shorter mean residence time (MRT) and higher clearance (CL) for emodin and aloe-emodin; significantly shorter time of maximum concentration and T1/2 and a lower area under curve (AUC) for aloe-emodin; a significantly higher AUC and lower CL for rhein; and longer MRT and lower CL for chrysophanol than the CG + SJD.
-In the pharmacodynamic experiment, the amylase, interleukin (IL)-6, IL-10, and tumor necrosis factor (TNF)-α levels in the MG were higher than those in the CG (P < 0.05).
+In the pharmacokinetic experiment, the MG + SJD displayed significantly shorter mean residence time (MRT) and higher clearance (CL) for emodin and aloe-emodin; significantly shorter Tmax and T1/2 and a lower area under curve (AUC) for aloe-emodin; an apparently higher AUC and lower CL for rhein; and longer MRT and lower CL for chrysophanol than the CG + SJD.
+In the pharmacodynamic experiment, the amylase, IL-6, IL-10, and TNF-α levels in MG were higher than those in the CG (P < 0.05).
 After the herbal decoction treatment, the SJDG had higher IL-10 and lower TNF-α levels than the MG (P < 0.05).
 The MG had the highest pathological scores, and the pathological scores of the lung, pancreas, kidney, and intestine in the SJDG were significantly lower than those in the MG (P < 0.05).
+The results revealed metabolic process of the major components of SJD absorbed in serum and pancreas as well as the possible mechanism of SJD in alleviating AP.

-AP may have varying effects on the pharmacokinetics of the major SJD components in rats.
-SJD might alleviate pathological injuries of the lung, pancreas, kidney, and intestine in rats with AP via regulating pro- and anti- inflammatory responses, which might guide the clinical application of SJD for AP treatment.
+In the study, we found that AP may have varying effects on the pharmacokinetics of the major SJD components in rats, rhein and bisdemethoxycurcumin may be potential active components for the treatment of AP, and SJD might alleviate pathological injuries of the lung, pancreas, kidney, and intestine in rats with AP via regulating pro- and anti- inflammatory responses.
+The conclusions are based on our previous theory of ‘tissue pharmacology of recipe’, and are in accordance with the clinical and experiment results available that SJD is an effective way to alleviate AP.